DiveGearAdvice.comUpdated May 2026

 View on Amazon

-Garmin Descent G2 (~£590 / $700)
+Garmin Descent G2 (around £590)

-The Garmin Descent G2 is Garmin's best dive watch yet.
+The Garmin Descent G2 is Garmin's strongest dive watch yet.
 The AMOLED display with sapphire lens fixes the G1's biggest weakness.
 GPS surface tracking, trimix/CCR support, and a tested 27-39 hour dive battery make it a serious dive tool alongside being a full smartwatch.

 Garmin